frankcohen/ReflectionsOS/Devices/BlueFish/BlueFish_project_notes.md

 Compared Red Fish schematic to [Adafruit Feather ESP32-S3](https://learn.adafruit.com/adafruit-esp32-s3-feather/downloads) reference board.
 The voltage drop through mosfet and LDO is almost 0V.

-The wire-to-board connectors for battery, haptic, and speaker work well and require a lot of pressure to close.
+The wire-to-board connectors for battery, haptic, and speaker work well, and add expense, require a lot of pressure to close.

 GPS passive antennas are less expensive and smaller in physical size than active antennas required by the GPS module.